Campus Day Camps & Programs

 Traditions and our land

 All around the world First Peoples have used the land around them for sustenance, but also for arts, games and cultural traditions.
-This week will explore some of the fascinating traditional games found around the world.
-Campers will also look at the arts, and how early people used materials from the earth to make cave paintings, mosaics, jewelry, musical instruments and tools.
-Students will taste delicious traditional foods from around the world at the final day cookout at the Blue and Silver Farm.
+This week will allow campers to experiment with the materials found on the land and explore some of the fascinating traditional games and arts from around the world.

 Mathtasia (Math program for Grades 6-8)